Rajaeereza/maldi-msi-deep-clustering-thesis/README.md

 - Peak filtering
 - Rebinning (multiple methods)

-This pipeline enabled a systematic comparison of preprocessing choices across all clustering methods, producing a comprehensive study of how preprocessing decisions affect clustering outcomes on noisy clinical MALDI data.
+**Comparative evaluation** — this pipeline enabled a systematic comparison of preprocessing choices across all clustering methods, producing a comprehensive study of how preprocessing decisions affect clustering outcomes on noisy clinical MALDI data.

 ---